riccardi/forum/README.md

 Deployed on Heroku at https://intense-depths-21147.herokuapp.com

 Anyone can add a post or comment on a post or another comment.
 All comments are threaded.
+I started working on Users and Authentication but couldn't get it up and running the way I wanted to.

 # Left to Do:
 - User Authentication